jlehrer1/Data-Research/README.md

 # Data Research
-A collection of my Jupyter Notebooks for research projects.
-Includes the Drivendata DengAI project, as well as visualizations and analysis of Facebook ad data from Cruzhacks 2020
+A collection of my Jupyter Notebooks from research projects.
+This is mostly WIP or small experiments.
+Full projects will have their own repos.